 If your physician has approved you to take non-steroidal anti-inflammatories (NSAIDS), take 400mg Ibuprofen (Advil) 1-2 hours prior to treatment to prevent pain after the procedure.

-- Access - The doctor will open your tooth through the top surface to gain access to the root canal system.
+- Access - A small opening will be created in the tooth to access the root canal system.

-- Disinfection - The existing root canal filling material will be removed and the canals will be carefully examined and disinfected.
+- Disinfection - The existing root canal filling will be removed.
+The root canal system, including any previously untreated canals, will be carefully examined and disinfected.

-- Root Canal Filling - Once cleaned, the doctor will fill and seal the canals with a root canal filling.
+- Root Canal Filling - The root canal system will be filled and sealed with a root canal filling.

 What Happens After Treatment?